Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 affected users, allows deep searching of mode changes, reviewing active modes, editing duration of mode changes, and marking and annotation of them.

-When requesting litharge for your channel, simply `/invite litharge #yourchannel`:
+When requesting litharge for your channel, simply `/invite litharge #yourchannel`.

 ### Usage